colliganmatthew/MicroIO-IoT-Temp-and-humidity-monitor/README.md

 A modular ESP32 monitoring platform built on a custom FreeRTOS multi-task architecture.
 Each sensor, communication channel, and output runs as an independent pinned task with mutex-protected shared state.
-Designed to be extended — add a new sensor by creating a task file, adding fields to shared state, and registering SCPI commands.
-Nothing else changes.
+Designed to be extended by adding a new sensor by creating a task file, adding fields to shared state, and registering SCPI commands.

 Currently monitors temperature and humidity (DHT11) and motion (HC-SR501), displays readings on an SSD1306 OLED, publishes to MQTT on a configurable